 Once you’ve considered the pros and cons of hiring remote workers in your firm and you’re ready to hire, make sure you cover the following with your new employee:

 If the person will be working from home, do they have an appropriate setting, such as a home office or separate space, as opposed to a kitchen table or in their living room?
+They may even want to work in a shared remote working office a few days a week.
 Depending on their role with your firm, your employee may need to meet with clients at home or another location.
 Firms often find that regular phone or video conferences help maintain a professional working relationship.

 While the lines between work and home continue to blur, it’s critical to establish specific hours when your employee will be available to colleagues and clients.
 Depending on time zone differences, this will likely be during the core office hours of your main office.

-Your new staff member may be more comfortable using their own computer, but your firm still has a responsibility to ensure they have the right technology for their job.
+Your new employee may be more comfortable using their own computer, but your firm still has a responsibility to ensure they have the right technology for their job.
 Be sure to address data security issues as well.
-You should reach agreement on which technology he or she is responsible for.
+You should reach agreement on which technology they are responsible for.
 Be clear about what the firm will pay for (such as fast internet, software applications and licenses, mobile devices and associated costs) and what costs are their responsibility.

 Working remotely isn’t for everyone.
 The ability to maintain work-life balance is a challenge even in normal professional situations, and can be more so when working remotely.
 Make sure both your firm and your remote workers clearly understand each other before you begin.

 Work-life integration is the new work-life balance